 South Carolina is a scenic state hiding a treasure trove of natural wonders.
-From mountain terrains to sandy shores, there is a landscape for all wilderness lovers to be found here, and of course, this includes some amazing South Carolina waterfalls!
+From mountain terrains to sandy shores, there is a landscape for all wilderness lovers to be found here, and of course, this includes some amazing waterfalls in South Carolina!

 Beautiful Waterfalls in South Carolina to Visit

 Bee Cove Falls

 Bee Cove Falls is located near the quaint South Carolina town of Mountain Rest in Sumter National Forest.
 The hike to get there is a little over four miles out and back and a bit off the beaten path in the backcountry.
 It’s a moderate level of difficulty and the falls stand tall at 80 feet high.

 The cascades themselves are multi-tiered, with a steep initial flow separating into many different streams at the base for a dramatic effect.
 The dense forest terrain is a wonderful way to explore the remote and pristine wilderness of South Carolina.

-Brasstown Falls are also found in Sumter National Park and is one of the best waterfalls in SC.
+Brasstown Falls are also found in Sumter National Park and are one of the best waterfalls in SC.
 This waterfall is actually divided into three different drops, offering many opportunities to enjoy their breathtaking beauty.
 The trek here is short but steep and the trail can be very narrow at points.

 The impressive upper falls, the main namesake of the trio, are about 50 feet tall.
 The lower falls, while only 15 feet, end in an ethereal basin that’s ideal for taking a refreshing swim.

 Lower Whitewater Falls

-These immense falls are a part of a series of cascades deemed the highest in the east of the country, set near Salem, South Carolina.
-Lower Whitewater Falls drops down 200 feet into the jaw dropping Jocassee Gorges.
+These immense falls are a part of a series of cascades deemed the highest in the east of the country, set near Salem.
+Lower Whitewater Falls drops down 200 feet into the jaw dropping Jocassee Gorges eventually reaching Lake Jocassee.
 To reach the observation deck overlooking this natural marvel, it’s about two miles down a spur trail each way.

 The powerful rush of water plunges over the jagged rock face for a sight you won’t soon forget.
 Its bigger brother, the Upper Whitewater Falls, actually lies across the state border in North Carolina.